 Dominic also provides us with a great way to search for influencers:

-‘Finding influencers in your niche market is important; their followers are more likely to be interested in your account if it is similar to what the influencer posts and values.
+“Finding influencers in your niche market is important; their followers are more likely to be interested in your account if it is similar to what the influencer posts and values.
 This will increase the chances of your account gaining new followers and engagement through an influencer tagging your account on a post they share.
-One of the best ways in which you can find these influencers is to search specific hashtags that relate to your brand/products.
+One of the best ways in which you can find these influencers is to search for specific hashtags that relate to your brand/products.
 This works well for Twitter, Instagram and LinkedIn.
 For Facebook, it may be a lengthier task of going through related profiles and searching for key terms in the search bar.
 For example, if you’re a company selling mints, we can simply search for ‘#mints’.
-You will have to look to find a hashtag with a decent size following and see which accounts have the top posts.
+You will have to look to find a hashtag with a decent size following and see which accounts have the top posts.”

 You’ll have to run extensive research into potential influencer accounts that are relevant to your niche market, considering the following:

-- Their amount of followers.
+- Their number of followers.

-- The authenticity of the followers.
+- The authenticity and legitimacy of their followers.

-- Post engagement rate.
+- Account engagement rate.

-- Posting activity and consistency.
+- Posting activity, frequency, and consistency.